saisree0414/Docker-Zero-to-Hero/README.md

 In simple words, you can understand as `containerization is a concept or technology` and `Docker Implements Containerization`.

+### What is Docker image?

+A Docker Image is a read-only, lightweight template containing everything needed to run an application—the code, runtime, system libraries, environment variables, and dependencies.

 ### Docker Architecture ?